-- 122. In the Benchmark Plan, Tampa Bay consistently elected two Democrats to Congress, from CDs-13 and 14. - 123.
+- 120. In the Benchmark Plan, Tampa Bay consistently elected two Democrats to Congress, from CDs-13 and 14. - 121.
 In the Benchmark Plan, CD-13 was situated wholly in Pinellas County and included all of St. Petersburg.
-CD-14 was similarly situated wholly in Hillsborough County. - of litigation.
-In LWV I, the plaintiffs alleged that the Legislature's enacted configuration of these districts-in which CD-14 jumped across Tampa Bay to pack Democratic voters from St. Petersburg into CD-14-was an intentional partisan gerrymander.
-The trial court and Florida Supreme Court agreed, ordering the configuration of CDs-13 and 14 as found in the Benchmark Plan. - 125.
-The DeSantis Plan does precisely what the Florida Supreme Court told the Legislature it could not do in 2015: jump across Tampa Bay to pack Democratic voters into CD-14 and drain them away from CD-13, thereby turning CD-13 from a safe-Democratic seat to a safe-Republican seat. - 126.
-The DeSantis Plan's treatment of CDs-13 and 14 is not easily explained by the need to meet population equality or improve upon other Tier II criteria.

-- 127. At the start of this redistricting cycle, CD-13 needed to gain approximately 40,000 people to reach population equality.
+CD-14 was similarly situated wholly in Hillsborough County. - 122.
+The Benchmark Plan's configuration of CDs-13 and 14 was the result of three years of litigation.
+In Apportionment VII, the plaintiffs alleged that the Legislature's enacted configuration of these districts-in which CD-14 jumped across Tampa Bay to pack Democratic voters from St. Petersburg into CD-14-was an intentional partisan gerrymander.
+The trial court and Florida Supreme Court agreed, ordering the configuration of CDs-13 and 14 as found in the Benchmark Plan. - 123.
+The DeSantis Plan does precisely what the Florida Supreme Court told the Legislature it could not do in 2015: jump across Tampa Bay to pack Democratic voters into CD-14 and drain them away from CD-13, thereby turning CD-13 from a safe-Democratic seat to a safe-Republican seat. - 124.
+The DeSantis Plan streatment of CDs-13 and 14 is not easily explained by the need to meet population equality or improve upon other Tier II criteria. - 125.
+At the start of this redistricting cycle, CD-13 needed to gain approximately 40,000 people to reach population equality.
 CD-14, conversely, needed to lose approximately 20,000 people.
-CD-13 thus needed to expand slightly, and CD-14 needed to contract slightly. - 128.
+CD-13 thus needed to expand slightly, and CD-14 needed to contract slightly. - 126.
 In the DeSantis Plan, however, CD-14 jumps across Tampa Bay to seize nearly 200,000 of Pinellas County's residents from CD-13, the district that needed to gain population.
 This configuration splits one of Florida's major cities-and specifically, splits St. Petersburg's Black population in half, cracking Black voters in CD-13 and packing them into CD-14 to ensure a new safely held Republican seat in Tampa Bay.
-In so doing, the DeSantis Plan reduces the compactness of CD-13.
+In so doing, the DeSantis Plan reduces the compactness of CD-13 as compared to the Benchmark Plan